orklann/capture-gif-issues/README.md

-## Issue and Discussion to Capture Gif
+## Capture Gif’s Public Issues Tracker

 Welcome.
 You can create issues or make some discussions here to help improve Capture Gif’s development.